Best Affordable Places to Live in Ohio in 2025

-More importantly, Ohio is an affordable place to live, with a cost of living 6% below the national average and housing costs 20% lower than the national average.
-Property taxes are slightly higher (1.41% on average).
+More importantly, Ohio is an affordable place to live, with a cost of living 12% below the national average.
+Property taxes are slightly higher than the national average.

 In short, Ohio is a wonderful place to build a life.
 But where exactly should you settle down?
 Here are the best places to live in Ohio.